Management and Marketing

 MKT 415.
 Sales Coaching.
 1 Hour

-This course is for experienced insight selling students who seek to develop their managerial/mentoring skills through learning how to coach a sales team.
+This course is for experienced Insight Selling students who seek to develop their managerial/mentoring skills through learning how to coach a sales team.

 MKT 416.
 Inside Sales.
 3 Hours

 A review of the sales process when sales professionals operate from their office and are not visiting face-to-face with potential customers.
 Students learn how to qualify prospective customers, and employ webinars, email, and telephone calls to interact with prospective customers.
+This course is offered intermittently.

 MKT 421.
 Advertising.
 3 Hours